 To date, millions of AstraZeneca COVID-19 vaccine doses have been administered worldwide, with suspected cases of VIPIT occurring in only a small fraction of vaccinated individuals.
 However, there is growing evidence of a causal link with the vaccine.
-The incidence of VIPIT appears to be between 1 in 125,000 and 1 in 1 million.2 observed increases in CSVT, as the risk of CSVT is orders of magnitude lower than the risk of other thromboses.
-The AstraZeneca COVID-19 vaccine is highly effective in preventing COVID-19, which also carries a high risk of thrombosis; 1 in 5 patients hospitalized with COVID-19 develops venous thrombosis.3 For this reason, Health Canada, the United Kingdom Medicines and Healthcare Products Regulatory Agency, and the European Medicines Agency have recommended to continue administering the AstraZeneca COVID-19 vaccine, and have all made clear statements about their assessment of risks and benefits in the setting of the COVID-19 pandemic.^{2,4,5} Physicians, scientists, and regulatory agencies worldwide will continue to carefully monitor the safety of the AstraZeneca vaccine and of COVISHIELD, the version of the AstraZeneca COVID-19 vaccine currently available in Canada.
+The incidence of VIPIT appears to be between 1 in 125,000 and 1 in 1 million.

+There is no evidence that the AstraZeneca COVID-19 vaccine increases the overall risk of thrombosis (e.g., deep vein thromboses, pulmonary emboli, myocardial infarction, stroke) beyond what is seen in the general population despite the observed increases in CSVT, as the risk of CSVT is orders of magnitude lower than the risk of other thromboses.
+The AstraZeneca COVID-19 vaccine is highly effective in preventing COVID-19, which also carries a high risk of thrombosis; 1 in 5 patients hospitalized with COVID-19 develops venous thrombosis.
+For this reason, Health Canada, the United Kingdom Medicines and Healthcare Products Regulatory Agency, and the European Medicines Agency have recommended to continue administering the AstraZeneca COVID-19 vaccine, and have all made clear statements about their assessment of risks and benefits in the setting of the COVID-19 pandemic.
+Physicians, scientists, and regulatory agencies worldwide will continue to carefully monitor the safety of the AstraZeneca vaccine and of COVISHIELD, the version of the AstraZeneca COVID-19 vaccine currently available in Canada.